Changes to prescriptions

-All surgeries are being encouraged to participate in electronic prescriptions whereby your prescription will be sent directly to your choosen pharmacy electronically.
+All surgeries are being encouraged to participate in electronic prescriptions whereby your prescription will be sent directly to your chosen pharmacy electronically.
 Further information regarding this can be obtained in the surgery.
 All patients are asked to contact their nominated pharmacy and ensure they are registered with them for Electronic Prescribing.
-The system at Ashington House is due to chanage in January 2015.
+The system at Ashington House is due to change in January 2015.

-We are happy to take repeat prescription requests by email or in writing, unfortunately we can not normally accept repeat prescription requests over the phone due to errors which could easily be made.
+Patients who wish to order by phone can ring the POD on 683755.
+The surgery is happy to take repeat prescription requests by email or in writing, unfortunately we do not normally accept repeat prescription requests over the phone.
 To submit your repeat request in writing please use the repeat order form attached to your last prescription or write us a note stating your name, date of birth and for each medication its name, doseage and number amount.
-Patients are advised that the surgery requires 2 working days to produce your repeat prescription.
+Patients are advised that the surgery requires 3 working days from 1st January 2017 to produce your repeat prescription.
 If your prescriptions is required to be sent to a chemist please allow a further day.

 If you wish to collect from Ashington Way Pharmacy in particular, please indicate this and we can set this up for you on our computer system.

 Collecting your prescriptions

 Where possible your prescription will be ready to collect within 3 working days.
 This allows us enough time to create your new prescription, get the doctor to sign it and check any outstanding queries and then return it to reception ready to be collected.
 We apologise that there are sometimes delays on prescriptions as the doctors may need to review your medical record before authorising them.
 We will endeavour to sort out any problems that you do experience so please bare with us.

 Please leave enough time to request your repeat prescription so that you do not run out.